 These are just some of the creative ways that schools are attacking the issue of digital inequality.
 I'm heartened by the fact that we're finally tackling this problem.

 However, success will come in measured steps, not all at once.
 Schools will need to continue investing in their network infrastructure.
 That means adding capacity, deploying more fiber, and upgrading switches.
 This is the basic blocking and tackling required to create a robust and reliable distance learning model that works for everyone.
 But we'll get there.

 Hopefully, some of the approaches listed here will inspire you to think outside the box.
 At the very least, they give you an idea of what's possible and show you the tools available to help accomplish this.
-For more information, I invite you to check out the webinar CommScope recently did on this topic.
+For more information, I invite you to check out the webinar CommScope recently did on this topic: Deploying Distance Learning Solutions for Access Equity.
 And, as always, if you need any guidance, ideas or support, we're just a call or click away.